vossisboss/tutorial-series/create-contact-page.md

 {% endblock content %}
 ```

-Well done!
 You've added all the necessary lines of code and templates that will allow you to add a contact page to your portfolio website.

-However, there are five things left to do:
-1. Migrate your database by running `python manage.py makemigrations` and then `python manage.py migrate`.
+Now migrate your database by running `python manage.py makemigrations` and then `python manage.py migrate`.

+## Add your contact information

+To add contact information to your portfolio site, follow these steps:

-2. Create a **Form page** as a child page of **Home** by following these steps:
+1. Create a **Form page** as a child page of **Home** by following these steps:

 a.
-Go to your admin interface
+Restart your server.
 b.
+Go to your admin interface.
-Click `Pages` in your [Sidebar](https://guide.wagtail.org/en-latest/how-to-guides/find-your-way-around/#the-sidebar)
+c.
+Click `Pages` in your [Sidebar](https://guide.wagtail.org/en-latest/how-to-guides/find-your-way-around/#the-sidebar).
-c. click `Home`
+d.
+Click `Home`.
-d. click the `...` icon at the top of the resulting page
+e.
+Click the `...` icon at the top of the resulting page.
-e. click `Home`
-f. click `add child page`
+f.
+Click `add child page`.
-g. click `Form page`
+g.
+Click `Form page`.

-3. Add the necessary data.
-To do this, follow these steps:
+2. Add the necessary data.
-4. Publish your `Form Page`
+3. Publish your `Form Page`.

+## Style your contact page

-5. Style your contact page by adding the following CSS to your `mysite/static/css/mysite.css` file:
+To style your contact page, add the following CSS to your `mysite/static/css/mysite.css` file:

 ```css
 .page-form label {